-The immunity of this hearing instrument is M3/T3.
 The equipment performance measurements, categories and system classifications are based upon the best information available but cannot guarantee that all users will be satisfied.

 The performance of individual hearing instruments may vary with individual mobile phones.
-Therefore, please try this hearing instrument with your mobile phone or, if you are purchasing a new phone, be sure to try it with your hearing instrument prior to purchase.
+Therefore, please try this hearing instrument with your mobile phone or, if you are purchasing a new phone, be sure to try it with your hearing instrument prior to your purchase.
 For additional guidance, please ask your mobile phone provider for the booklet entitled "Hearing Aid Compatibility with Digital Wireless Mobile Phones."